I say this a lot, but every author needs to know about book marketing, whether you’re self-published or traditionally published.

 Keep writing books.
 Don’t be a one-book author.

-And, to help you with your publishing journey, author and acquisitions editor Terry Whalin has a very useful book.
-I read it and it’s worth the investment: 10 Publishing Myths by Terry Whalin
+And, to help you with your publishing journey, author and acquisitions editor Terry Whalin has a very handy book.
+I read it, and it’s worth the investment: 10 Publishing Myths by Terry Whalin

 I hope these tips help you get your book visible and selling!